yuuire/guide/docs/privacy-settings/software/browsers/brave/mobile.md

 # Brave Mobile Browser Settings

-Tap on the three-dot menu in the bottom right-hand corner and then tap on 'Settings'.
+Tap the three-dot menu in the bottom right-hand corner and tap on 'Settings'.

 ## Features